adamiwaniec/webApp/README.md

 Prewritten user login details: userX, passwordX.
 X is any of the integers 1-5.

-Run with "npm install" and "npm run dev" in cli.
+To run: navigate to library-app/react/ and run "npm install" and "npm run dev" in cli.